wagtail/wagtail/docs/contributing/index.md

 Wagtail has internationalisation support so if you are fluent in a non-English language you can contribute by localising the interface.

-Translation work should be submitted through [Transifex](https://explore.transifex.com/torchbox/wagtail/).
+Translation work should be submitted through [Transifex](https://explore.transifex.com/torchbox/wagtail/), for information on how to get started see [](contributing_translations).

 ## Other contributions